Pray the Scriptures

 Prayer is important to God.
 Otherwise, He would not have commanded us to pray over 250 times in the Bible.
 Other than the command to pray, the words prayer and praying are mentioned at least 280 times in the Bible.

-While praying is communication with God, praying the scriptures is different.
+Praying is communication with God.
 Praying the scriptures is communion with God.
 That simply means God is involved in the communication and the communion.

 Prayer is communication with God.
 Praying the scriptures is communion with God.